uviclibraries/smartphone-photography/index.md

 Participants by the end of this workshop will be able to perform at a basic level:

 1. Set focus and exposure manually in a smartphone camera app
-2. Follow basic guidelines to improve composition and lighting
+2. Follow basic guidelines to improve composition and lighting including moving around the subject and rule of thirds
 3. Use a smartphone app for taking and post-processing photos

 [NEXT STEP: Pre-Workshop Activities](pre-workshop.html){: .btn .btn-blue }